 Obama says he's rich, but Lyndon isn't buying it when his 1,200 square foot, two-bedroom apartment in New York City costs $5,000/month.
-If he wanted to buy the condo, he'd have to shell out over $1,200,000, even in today’s market.
+If he wanted to buy the condo, he'd have to shell out over $1,600,000.
 To add further injury, $300,000 is really only $180,000 or so after federal (33%), state (7%), and city (4%) taxes!

 All Lyndon ever thinks about is being a National Geographic nature photographer.
 Every single vacation is planned around some remote destination that takes two days to reach, and therefore another two days to return.
 Yet as a consultant, Lyndon is at the mercy of his clients.
 Instead of traveling to Mt.
 Kilamanjaro, he's on a plane to Minneapolis in the middle of winter.

-In 5 years, Lyndon knows he'll probably continue to make more money and perhaps make millions as a partner in his 40′s.
+In five years, Lyndon knows he'll probably continue to make more money and perhaps make millions as a partner in his 40s.
 But what's the point if he's not completely happy?
 The 65 hour work weeks and minutiae are wearing his soul thin.
 He wants out.